 9. PHYSICAL LIMITATIONS: Better accommodations make vacation easier

-Our physical limitations can help us pick better accommodations.
+Our physical limitations can help us pick better accommodations for a trip.

 - Do you need to reduce your walking?
 Look for a place that’s central or close to public transit.